-This unit allows you to pursue independent study in a locally based organisation for a year.
-The choice of topic can be their own or it might be negotiated between the students and with the organisation.
+This unit allows you to pursue independent study in a locally-based organisation for a year.
+The choice of topic can be your own or it might be negotiated between you and the organisation.
 The study results in a sustained, in-depth piece of scholarly work, supported by an academic supervisor.

 This unit seeks to deconstruct our everyday understanding of gender and explores how gender is linked to violent and criminal behaviour.
 Unit topics include gendered identities and their relationship to violence; violent spaces and masculinities (war and military / violent sports); the experiences of women in contact with the criminal justice system as victims and offenders, and campaigning for justice.

 This unit explores the impact of wider social changes within late modernity on personal lives and intimate relationships, paying attention to both change and continuity.
 It critically examines claims made by social theorists about the detraditionalisation of sexual relationships and the 'transformation of intimacy' into a matter of personal choice and satisfaction.
 Moreover, it considers empirical evidence suggesting that traditionally gendered roles, family structures and sexual practices are still dominant in British society.
 Topics covered in the unit include couple relationships, sexual practices, weddings and marriage, love, commitment, friendship, and family relationships.

 Out of it: Substance (Mis)use, Trends and Responses